 Despite the current challenges with COVID and what obstacles may lie ahead, our lodge is committed to persevering and taking each day one day at a time.
 On a positive note, we have the year planned out and encourage anyone who has time, to view the Trestleboard for upcoming events.

-Hamilton County COVID-19 Update 8-04-2022 In Hamilton County, the community level is currently Medium.
+In Hamilton County, the community level is currently classified as "MEDIUM".
 People may choose to mask at any time.
 People with symptoms, a positive test, or exposure to someone with COVID-19 should wear a mask.
-If you are immunocompromised,...
+If you are immunocompromised, learn more about how to...